iisys-hof/map-matching-2/README.md

       currently processed are held in memory.
     - **Multiple files:** Multiple input files with the same format can be specified in one go and are then parsed in succession.
+    - **Filtering:** Tracks can be filtered by a given bounding box or complex polygon either by within or intersects method.
+      Only the tracks that pass the filter are then matched from the input tracks.
+    - **Time splitting:** Tracks can be splitted at a given timestamp difference between points, if timestamps are available.
+      This allows to automatically split tracks with the same id into multiple indiviual sub-tracks, for example, after a 10-minute break.
     - **Coordinates:** Support for point coordinates in x, y, or latitude, longitude format.
 Order can be specified.
     - **Well-Known-Text:** Support for Well-Known-Text (WKT) Point, LineString, and MultiLineString formats.
     - **Timestamp::** Support for custom date- and timestamp formats for parsing.